IcyOrca/IcyOrca/README.md

 ## 🐋 Fun Fact About Orcas

-Orcas are apex predators, known for their intelligence, social bonds, and strategic problem-solving—traits I aim to embody as a software engineer!
+Orcas are apex predators, known for their intelligence, social bonds, and strategic problem-solving, traits I aim to embody as a software engineer!

 ---